We’ve created this guide to help new contributors understand and navigate the React Email codebase.

 2. We have proper CommonJS and ES Modules support

-3. Code that isn’t exported is not published nor downloaded
+3. Code that isn’t exported is not published or downloaded